 International business environment

 - With strong demand for maize from food companies, livestock producers and ethanol makers, American maize (corn) production is considered a critical component in global supply and demand.
-The USA is the largest producer of maize, followed by China, Brazil, the EU and Argentina (USDA, 2018).
+The USA is the largest producer of maize, followed by China, Brazil, Argentina and the EU (USDA, 2023).